Spelt Sourdough Bread

 I love baking with my Challenger Bread Pan.
 It bakes excellent sourdough bread for a home baker and is heavy-duty cast iron.

-It’s large enough for baking different shapes and even fits a couple of demi-baguettes.
+It’s large enough for baking different shapes and even fits a couple of sourdough baguettes.
 I couldn’t recommend this pan enough to elevate your sourdough baking.

 The Lodge Double Dutch Oven is a smaller, economical option that also produces a great loaf.
 I’ve used Lodge’s enameled dutch oven with success as well.
 However, these pans are circular and will only fit boules.